le0kar0ub1/GenesisBAck/src/modules/README.md

 ```

 This part also handle the program init/exit using 4 hooks.
 Each module is assigned to a hook and initilized when executing the init function of this hook.
-This is working same for the program exit (but starting for the highest hook).
+This is working same for the program exit (but starting from the highest hook).

 ```c
 enum MODULE_HOOKS {